Ringdown modulation of acceleration radiation in the Schwarzschild background: Background and Setup

 which is the detailed-balance relation characteristic of a KMS state at local Tolman temperature \(T_{H}=\kappa/2\pi\) when viewed by the freely falling detector sampling the outgoing mode.

 Embedding the atoms in a weakly leaky single-mode cavity (as in Ref. \cite{Scully:2017utk}) and iterating \eqref{2.8} leads to a geometric steady state for the mode occupation,

-Eq.s \eqref{2.8}-\eqref{2.10} constitute the baseline we shall perturb in Section \ref{sec3}: during ringdown, \(u(\tau)\) acquires a small, explicitly computable correction, and the exponent \(2\pi\nu/\kappa\) becomes gently time-dependent while retaining the geometric statistics to first order.
+Eqs. \eqref{2.8}-\eqref{2.10} constitute the baseline we shall perturb in Section \ref{sec3}: during ringdown, \(u(\tau)\) acquires a small, explicitly computable correction, and the exponent \(2\pi\nu/\kappa\) becomes gently time-dependent while retaining the geometric statistics to first order.